The GAFF Limerick

 Monica Spencer

 Monica Spencer has worked in the arts across a range of organisations in Limerick and Cork for over thirty years.
-For most of her career she has engaged with community groups delivering programmes in theatre, visual art, music and festival.
-Her experience spans festival and venue management, capital development, production management and fundraising.
-She works full-time as Coordinator of the Local Creative Youth Partnership based at Limerick and Clare Education and Training Board where she has also has also worked as a community based tutor for many years.
+For most of her career she has engaged with community groups delivering programmes in theatre, visual art, music, and festivals.
+Her experience spans festival and venue management, capital development, production management, and fundraising.
+She works full-time as Coordinator of the Local Creative Youth Partnership based at Limerick and Clare Education and Training Board, where she has also has also worked as a community-based tutor for many years.

 Aisling Lohan

-Originally form Galway, Aisling spent over ten years working in the private sector in the UK gaining skills in business management across finance, strategic planning and HR.
-Returning to Ireland in 2016, she joined the team at Southill Hub as Assistant Manager with responsibility for finance, fundraising, social enterprise and business development.
+Originally from Galway, Aisling spent over ten years working in the private sector in the UK, gaining skills in business management across finance, strategic planning, and HR.
+Returning to Ireland in 2016, she joined the team at Southill Hub as Assistant Manager with responsibility for finance, fundraising, social enterprise, and business development.
 She is an active member of Social Enterprise Limerick where she engages with member organisations on collaborative programmes across arts and community initiatives.